qBraid/qBraid-Lab/docs/lab/quantum_jobs.rst

 --------

 Each time you run a program on a QPU or on-demand simulator using qBraid Quantum Jobs, credits are subtracted from your account according to the cost of the job.
-The cost is calculated using the per-shot / per-task / per-second fee(s) from `Amazon Braket pricing <https://aws.amazon.com/braket/pricing/>`_, with no mark-up.
+The cost is calculated using a per-shot and per-task rate for QPUs, and a per-minute rate for simulators.
+See `pricing <pricing.html>`_.

-Each qBraid credit is worth $.01 USD, so an Amazon Braket task costing $3.80 would subtract 380 credits from your qBraid balance.
+Each qBraid credit is worth $.01 USD, so a quantum job costing $3.80 would subtract 380 credits from your qBraid balance.
 Credits can be `purchased <https://account.qbraid.com/billing.>`_ from your account page, or `redeemed <account.html#add-access-key>`_ using an access key.
 You can check your current credit balance on your `account page <https://account.qbraid.com/billing.>`_, in the ``QJOBS`` sidebar on Lab, or using the `CLI <../cli/jobs-get-credits.html>`_: